BlaqueDevs/se-assignment-day-5-technical-writing-and-review-BeatriceNzilani/README.md

 Keep Them Short: Aim for concise, actionable titles.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
- Product name and purpose – What it is and why it’s useful.
+ Product name and purpose ,What it is and why it’s useful.
- Key features – What makes it special.
+ Key features,  What makes it special.
- Who it's for – The intended users that is the arget audience.
+ Who it's for , The intended users that is the arget audience.
- How to get started – A quick install or setup guide.
+ How to get started , A quick install or setup guide.
 ## 12. How can you succinctly convey the purpose and key features of a product?
 Use Simple Language: Avoid jargon and keep it concise.